The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-If the a.c. voltage is lower than 3 kV stable particle oscillations are observed, until the d.c. potential is adjusted to balance vertical forces such as gravity.
-When such condition is satisfied the oscillation amplitude becomes vanishingly small and the particle experiences stable trapping \cite{Kul11}.
-The traps that we tested are fitted to study complex Coulomb systems (microplasmas) confined in multipole dynamic traps operating at SATP conditions.
-The experimental results clearly demonstrate that the stability region for multipole traps is sensibly larger in comparison to the case of a quadrupole trap (electrodynamic balance configuration) \cite{Hart92, Libb18, Vasi13, Prest99}.
+The trap geometries investigated are fitted to study complex Coulomb systems (microplasmas) levitated in multipole dynamic traps, operating at SATP conditions.
+Experimental results clearly demonstrate that the stability region for multipole traps is sensibly larger with respect to the case of a quadrupole trap (EDB configuration) \cite{Hart92, Libb18, Vasi13, Prest99}.

-The electrolytic tank method was used to map the radiofrequency field potential within the inner volume of the 12-electrode and 16-electrode traps.
-A precision mechanical setup has been designed and realized in order to chart the electric field within the traps.
-Dedurized water was used as an electrolyte solution.
-Two a.c. supply voltage values were used: 1 V and 1.5 V, respectively.
-We emphasize that these are the amplitude values measured.
-Measurements were performed for an a.c. frequency value of $\Omega = 2\pi \times 10$ Hz.
-Figures \ref{12pole1V} and \ref{12pole15V} show the experimentally obtained contour and 3D maps of the trap potential (rms values).
+We use the electrolytic tank method to map the RF field potential in the $12$-electrode and $16$-electrode traps.
+A precision mechanical setup is used to chart the electric field within the traps.
+Dedurised water is used as an electrolyte solution.
+Two a.c. supply voltage values are used: $1$ V and $1.5$ V, respectively, which represent the measured amplitude values.
+Measurements are performed for an a.c. frequency value of $\Omega = 2\pi \times 10$ Hz.
+Figures \ref{12pole1V} and \ref{12pole15V} show experimentally obtained contour and 3D maps of the trap potential (rms values).